CottageLabs/localvoices/README.md

 **4/ Delete a song**

 1. Delete all the relations from Song2Version
+2. Delete all the relations from Song2Song
-2. Delete the song from the Song Store
+3. Delete the song from the Song Store
-3. Delete the song from the Song Index
+4. Delete the song from the Song Index
+5. For each related song, update the Song Index document
-4. For each version, delete the version as per (6)
+6. For each version, delete the version as per (6)

+Note that deleting a song deletes all of the associated versions

 **5/ Delete a singer**